DrOldGuy/bunny-blast/README.md

 ## Starting from scratch

 You can start from scratch if you want.
 Create a Maven project.
 This will create a very minimal pom.xml.
 Copy the &lt;parent&gt;, &lt;properties&gt;, &lt;dependencies&gt;, and &lt;build&gt; sections from the pom.xml in this project into the pom.xml in your own project.
 This should be enough to get you started.

+## Running the project

+Run the project live by running bunny.BunnyApp as a Java or Spring Boot application.
+All the operations work using the /bunny URI.
+This is documented in bunny.controller.BunnyOperations.java.

+From the running application, you can test it using the OpenAPI documentation.
+Navigate a browser to http://localhost:8080/swagger-ui.html.